Tajikistan

 FSD in Tajikistan

-In parallel, in 2009, FSD launched a stockpile disposal programme to contribute to national and regional security.
+In 2009, FSD launched a stockpile disposal programme to contribute to national and regional security.
 Since 2022, this project has included a wider distribution of locations, notably in the Tajikistan-Uzbekistan border region in the west of the country, as better relationships were developed between the two countries.
+In the summer of 2023, the programme once again returned to mine clearance activities and notably expanded in 2024.

-The subsequent plan, in partnership with the United Nations Environment Programme, involves utilising advanced thermal technologies to treat the contaminated soil to eliminate all POPs effectively.
+FSD is one of the United Nations Environment Programme’s implementing partners to test and develop disposal methodologies to eliminate all POPs effectively from contaminated soil.
 This action aligns with Tajikistan’s pledge to the Stockholm Convention.

-In addition, FSD planted thousands of trees to strengthen soil stability and for phytoremediation purposes around Vakhsh, rehabilitated an irrigation pump supplying three towns, built a community greenhouse and is mentoring over 40 local residents on sustainable crop and vegetable production.
+In addition, FSD has planted thousands of trees to strengthen soil stability around Vakhsh, rehabilitated irrigation pumping systems supplying three towns, built several community greenhouses to improve food security and is mentoring local residents and community groups in sustainable crop and vegetable production.

 Stories